-A Quick Introduction to Back-End Mobile App Development
+A Quick Introduction to Backend Technologies & Mobile App Backend Development

 - Would your app be saving anything pertaining to your users?

 - Would your app be required to display any dynamic data on the basis of the users’ behavior within the app?

 - Does the app need to authenticate the user or would it need to have any configuration functionality that is admin-driven?